 Serilog is the reference example of a Structured Logging system - one that doesn’t just create messages, it easily captures key attributes and data about the context the message happened in.
 While this is possible with MEL via Logging Scopes (and desirable!), Serilog does it automatically as a natural outcome of composing log messages from format strings, a neat trick!

-So in short, If one of these applies to you:
+So in short,use Serilog if one of these applies to you:

 - If you’re writing in .NET Framework and can’t use .NET Standard.